 I currently have three faux fiddle leaf fig trees and countless faux fiddle leaf fig stems to use in pots.
 I’ve also seen tons of options in person – some good, and some really bad!
 So first I want to share what I believe to be the best fiddle leaf fig trees on the market, and then we’ll jump into how to make them look as real as possible!

-If you’re looking for a full-size option, this nearly 7′ faux fiddle leaf fig tree (size Medium on the site) is by far my favorite!
+If you’re looking for a full-size option, this nearly 7′ faux fiddle leaf fig tree is by far my favorite!
 The key to really making it look life-like is all in how you style the leaves (I’ll share more on that in the next section, along with photos of how it looked when it arrived).
 I love that the leaves are a mix of dark and light, and really mimic that natural leaf look!

-In our office, I have the 5′ faux fiddle leaf fig tree (size small) that coordinates with the option above.
+I previously had the 5.4′ faux fiddle leaf fig tree (size small) that coordinates with the option above in our office.
 Although it’s smaller, the double trunk helps it to look a bit more substantial.

-And if you’re looking for a budget friendly option, I recently bought this 5′ QVC faux fiddle leaf fig tree for less than $60 to test an alternative!
+And if you’re looking for a more budget-friendly option, I also tried this 5′ QVC faux fiddle leaf fig tree for less than $60 to test an alternative!
 The leaves are darker that the others shown above.
 However I actually like the crinkle effect on the leaves, as it closely mimics what you’d find on a real leaf.
-The base isn’t quite as stable, but if you add it to a basket (which I recommend regardless) you shouldn’t have any issues.
+The base isn’t quite as stable, but if you add it to a basket (which I recommend regardless), you shouldn’t have any issues.
 You’ll likely laugh when the box arrives thinking there is no possible way a tree could fit in it, but after a few minutes of working on it, it looked significantly better!
 Is it perfect?
 No. But it’s an excellent option for those on a budget!
+It now lives in our goddaughter’s bedroom and she loves it!

 Here you can see a comparison between the two types of leaves, as well.

 If you love the fiddle leaf fig tree look but don’t want to invest in a tree, I love these faux fiddle leaf fig stems.
 They’re almost identical to the leaves on the Pottery Barn trees.
-I have two stems in the vase below.
+I used two stems in the vase below, and as you can see, they’re pretty substantial!

 What To Look for In a Faux Fiddle Leaf Fig Tree